janfreyberg/ipyannotations/docs/source/introduction.md

    calls `display` on the next datapoint to be labelled.

 All of the above actions have corresponding UI elements, but these elements can be different for different widgets.
+All widgets also respond to hotkeys, meaning you can submit data using `Enter`, undo an action using `Backspace`, and in many cases select options from within the widget using the 1-0 keys.

 An very simple example of this process might be something like: